Orangecat32/grand-hustle/README.md

     - Redux added.
     - Thunk middleware added
     - jest testing added
+    - jason-server added to vend the artist data base

 # Running the database server

-Running the server
-yarn server
+- It is necessary to run the database server to see any data in the viewer application
+- After making a local copy of the repro, execute 'yarn server' (or npm server) from the command line in the repro directory
-This will start the json server on port 3500
+- This will start the json server on port 3500
-Datebase of artists is stored in src/mock/rappers.json
+- The artist datebase is stored in src/mock/rappers.json

 # Running tests
-Running tests
-yarn test
-A few sample tests have been implemented.
+- A few sample tests have been implemented.
 The tests do not cover all code or every situation that should be tested in a production app.
+- To run the tests, execute 'yarn test' (or npm test) from the command prompt